wwatson4506/QNEthernet_WIFI/README.md

 - cyw43_ping.ino
 - cyw43_scan.ino

-The wifi scan function still needs work.
-It will fail sometimes when doing repeated scans.

 ### Again this is work in progress and not much more effort will be put into it by myself until I know that further hardware development is happening.
 ### Those with the other hardware and CYW4343x chip types at hand can do testing.
 I am curious to see what is working and what is not.
-Hardly any of the Arduino style Ethernet library has been tested yet.
+Most of the Arduino style Ethernet library has been tested.
 Much more work needs to be done.

 [![Sponsor @ssilverman button](https://img.shields.io/badge/Sponsor-30363d.svg?logo=githubsponsors&logoColor=EA4AAA)](https://github.com/sponsors/ssilverman "Sponsor @ssilverman on GitHub") or